TomerFi/alexa_skill_ask_my_pc/README.md

 #### Prerequisites
 ##### Getting a static dns name from NOIP
 Create and account with https://www.noip.com/ and create a hostname to be used as a static name to access out web server.<br/>
-Download and install NOIPs DNS Update Client (DUC) [here](https://www.noip.com/download?page=win), this softwere allows you to update the ip address recived from your isp periodicly.
+Download and install NOIPs DNS Update Client (DUC) [here](https://www.noip.com/download?page=win), this softwere allows you to update the ip address recived from your isp periodicly.<br/>
+Write down your chosen dns name, we will use it very soon.

+#### Creating a self-signed certificate
+Well, this part was actually the most fustrating part for me.<br/>
+I had now prior knowledge of creating or even using certificates before working on this project,<br/>
+There were even a couple of times I felt like quiting this project because of my difficulties overcoming this part,<br/>
+But evnetually I found a way.<br/>
+There are a couple of diffrent ways creating this certificate, maybe mine is not the oprimal one, but it works.<br/>
+Lets get started:<br/>

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel